David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Oct.
 1894:** Hoang Hoa Tham made peace with the French for the first time to consolidate his forces in Yen The.
 *   **Dec.
 28, 1895:** Phan Dinh Phung was killed, and the Huong Khe Uprising gradually disintegrated, marking the essential end of the organized, large-scale Can Vuong movement.
 *   **1896:** Hoa Lo Prison was built in Hanoi.
+*   **Late 19th century:** The French colonialists began exploiting resources on Phu Quoc Island, such as coconuts and pepper, and established a prison camp.

 ### **Period of Consolidating Rule and the First Colonial Exploitation (1897 - 1913)**